9999years/tumblr-theme-sharp01/README.md

   even if it’s probably more reliable.
 * High customizability; there’s about a billion options and ways to customize the theme’s text and look, from post borders to background gradients.
+* A good like icon!
+Appreciate it, I payed for it in blood.
 * **Mobile-accessible.** This is a big one! sharp01 looks *great* on mobile devices by default!